DS 250 Competency

 Projects (Questions|Tasks)

 Projects 1-5 will have stretch questions.
-You must complete all the core qeustions first before attempting the stretch questions.
-You must complete all the stretch questions accurately for the project to count toward the competencies.
+You must complete all the core questions first before attempting the stretch questions.
+You must complete all the stretch questions accurately for the project to count as a stretch project for the competency requirements.
 The number in the competencies relating to Project Stretches is the number of projects with all the stretch questions completed.

 Grading Details